• Skip to main content

 In this blog post, I’ve explained the definition and meaning of “ano” in detail together with its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 • ano – あの : a determiner used in front of a noun which refers to a thing far from both the speaker and the listener.
 Native speakers normally use this determiner in front of a noun to add the meaning of ‘that’ in Japanese.
 The role is very similar to that of the English determiner, “that”, I think.
-This is basically written in hiragana, but can be written in kanji too.
+This is normally written in hiragana, but can be written in kanji too.
 The kanji expression is “彼の”.
 The first character is a pronoun which refers to a thing far from both the speaker and the listener; the second is a case particle which changes its preceding word to a modifier.
 So, the kanji expression is literally a determiner which means ‘that’ in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.